Myles Straw Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.
+- The 7.9 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.00 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.00).

-- Athletics pitchers combine to surrender 111 total home runs at a clip of 1.5 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (112 total, 1.5 per game).

-- Blackburn (0-0) gets the starting nod for the Athletics in his fifth start of the season.
-He has a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- His most recent appearance came on Thursday against the Tampa Bay Rays, when the righty went 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- In his last time out on Saturday against the Philadelphia Phillies, the left-hander went seven innings, allowing four earned runs while surrendering four hits.

-- The 29-year-old has put up an ERA of 3.48, with 10 strikeouts per nine innings, in four games this season.
-Opponents have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.